Pandora and the Flying Dutchman (1951) - full transcript

 you too much to take it.

-So you tried to
+So you tried to make me

-And I almost did.
+hate you, and I almost did.

-Tonight you've come to me
+Tonight, you've come to me,

 knowing you'll die for it.